pramatias/rustbook/intermediate_step/rustbook74gpt.md

 Let's keep things clear and tidy in our code, just like tidying up our room.
 Specify the parent module, bring functions into scope, and let Rust know exactly what we're talking about.
-It's all about being clear, my friend, both in code and in life.
+It's all about being clear, both in code and in life.

-Now, here's an interesting tidbit, my friend.
+Now, here's an interesting tidbit.
 When it comes to bringing in structs, enums, and other items with use, things are a bit different.
 In fact, it's idiomatic in Rust to specify the full path for these items.
 Let me show you an example.